-- With traditional network scans, never scan through or try to bypass devices such as firewalls, switches, etc., that are designed to obfuscate or impede scans (for example, network address translation). - Either put Tenable Nessus scanners in every segment, closest to the host, or run agents locally on the system, which does not require explicitly making an overage of firewall rules.
-Both solutions require minimal firewall rules to provide connectivity when implemented correctly. - For full visibility into your network, Tenable recommends that you combine agent-based and traditional scanning to identify risk across your entire network.
-This approach is especially important for organizations in the United States Federal Government as there are specific laws and acts that mandate you evaluate the entire spectrum of your risk.
+- With network scans, never scan through or try to bypass devices such as firewalls, switches, etc., that are designed to obfuscate or impede scans (for example, network address translation). - Either put Tenable Nessus scanners in every segment, closest to the host, or run agents locally on the system, which does not require explicitly making an overage of firewall rules.
+Both solutions require minimal firewall rules to provide connectivity when implemented correctly. - For full visibility into your network, Tenable recommends that you combine agent-based and network scanning to identify risk across your entire network.
+This approach is especially important for organizations in the United States Federal Government as there are specific laws and acts that mandate you evaluate the entire spectrum of your risk. - For shared resource environments, such as VDI or ESXi, Tenable recommends setting agents' Plugin Compilation Performance to medium or low to ensure that agents have a minimal impact on CPU usage when compiling plugins.